This biannual course is taught on years 2014-2015, 2016-2017, ...

 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

-In 2016-2017, the course concentrates on the link between religion and the formation of the city-state (polis) in the differents regions of Ancient Greece.
-Apart from a detailed discussion of the most important sanctuaries and settlements, this also allows us to discuss the incorporated symbolism of archaic and classical art and the role of the symposium since its origin up to the Hellenistic period.
+IThe course, with the title Sanctuaries and Politics in Archaic Greece, concentrates on the link between religion and the formation of the city-state (polis) in the differents regions of Ancient Greece.
+Apart from a detailed discussion of the most important sanctuaries (Olympia, Delphi, Delos etc) and settlements (Athens, Argos, Corinth, Eretria etc), this also allows us to discuss the incorporated symbolism of archaic and classical art and the role of the symposium since its origin up to the Hellenistic period.
 The theme also allows us to treat the various Athenian monuments in detail.

 No end of term exams but continuous evaluation; students are also expected to prepare and present a critical analysis of a specific topic in class.
 The evaluation is based on the scientific quality of the written text, the achievements shown (presentation, methodological approach, reasoning, bibliography, etc.) as well as the didactical character of the presentation (expression, clarity, documentation (PPT), references, mastering of the topic, etc.).
 The presentation equals 60% of the points, the written work 30% and the involvement of the student in the discussions 10 %; Format: 8 to 10 pages (not including references or illustrations).